austin-rey/react-earth-event-tracker/README.md

 # Disaster Tracker
-A simple application to view natural distasters occuring around the world.
+A simple application to view natural disasters occurring around the world.